jemferraz/frontend_projeto3/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This is a front-end project for the `Let's Code` course `Pi Web FullStack`.
+It uses the API from `finnhub.io` to get information about a company, including latest news and historical prices.

 ## Available Scripts